leangjia/blender_docs/trunk/blender_docs/manual/animation/shape_keys/introduction.rst

 ========

-Shape keys are authored in the :doc:`Shape Keys panel </animation/shape_keys/shape_keys_panel>` which is accessed in the Object Data tab of the Properties editor (e.g. the Mesh tab for mesh objects).
+Shape keys are authored in the :doc:`Shape Keys panel </animation/shape_keys/shape_keys_panel>` which is accessed in the Object Data tab of the Properties (e.g. the Mesh tab for mesh objects).

 A shape key is modified by first selecting a shape key in the panel, and then moving the object's vertices to a new position in the 3D Viewport.